A speedy knitting style known for seemingly complicated hand movements, an advanced user zooms through stitches.

 What Is Continental Knitting?

 Continental knitting is a knitting style.
-What makes this style unique from other knitting techniques, is how you hold the yarn, and how you work stitches.
-Also know as left handed, European, and German knitting.
+What makes this style unique is how you hold the yarn, and how you work stitches.
+Aka left-handed, European, and German knitting.

 The term “left handed” to describe this style is a bit of a misnomer.
 Ot’s not actually a knitting method for lefties, left hand and right handed people can do it.